zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 And she left, taking the toadless boy with her.

 "Whatever house I'm in, I hope she's not in it," said Ron.
 He threw his wand back into his trunk.
-"Stupid spell -- George gave it to me, bet he knew it was a dud."
+"Stupid spell -- George gave it to me, bet he knew it was a ==dud.=="

 "What house are your brothers in?" asked Harry.